Reading and understanding your dog's body language

 What to do if you're concerned about your guide dog’s behaviour

-If your guide dog is showing signs of fear, anxiety or discomfort that are causing concern, please contact your Dog Health and Wellbeing Specialist.
-Please contact the emergency line on 0345 143 0217 if anything happens out of office hours.
+If your guide dog is showing signs of fear, anxiety or discomfort that are causing concern, please contact Guide Line - our team are always happy to help.
+Please contact the emergency line on 0345 143 0217 if anything happens outside of office hours.

 Reviewed by: Tim Stafford, Director of Canine Affairs on 22 May 2024